-KASHIA HOUSING DEPARTMENT
+KASHIA HOUSING AUTHORITY

-The Kashia Housing Department exists to create opportunities to meet the housing needs of enrolled members of the Kashia Band of Pomo Indians of the Stewarts Point Rancheria, by maximizing the utilization of available resources to ensure services are provided in an efficient, professional, economical and timely manner, by developing and maintaining effective partnerships with other Tribal, Federal, State, Local and Private entities, and promoting self-sufficiency and a better quality of life.
+The Kashia Housing Authority exists to create opportunities to meet the housing needs of enrolled members of the Kashia Band of Pomo Indians of the Stewarts Point Rancheria, by maximizing the utilization of available resources to ensure services are provided in an efficient, professional, economical and timely manner, by developing and maintaining effective partnerships with other Tribal, Federal, State, Local and Private entities, and promoting self-sufficiency and a better quality of life.

 NEW: INFORMATION ON MOLD REMEDIATION CLICK HERE